digitaldreamer/google/README.rst

 Hash Tables
 -----------

+| Arguably the single most important data structure known to mankind.
+| You absolutely should know how they work.
+| Be able to implement one using only arrays in your favorite language, in about the space of one interview.

 * very effective way to maintain a dictionary, and often the best data structure to maintain a dictionary
 * exploit constant time lookup of an index in an array
 * a hash function mathematically maps keys to integers which is used to index the array